bchare/ncaabball/README.md

 **Q: What can my team do to have a good NET ranking?**

-Win.
+1. Win.
 Win by a lot.
-Don't lose.
+2. Don't lose.
 Don’t lose by a lot.
-Avoid bad field goal attempts and turnovers.
-Every possession counts.
-It's especially important to do well in non-conference games.
-For example, if Baylor beats Norfolk State, you can imagine that there's a transfer of credibility from Norfolk State to Baylor.
-And then there will be more credibility in the Big 12 and less credibility in the MEAC.
+3. Avoid bad field goal attempts and turnovers.
+Play defense.
+Every possession counts!
+4. Do well in non-conference games.
+If Michigan beats Oakland, Michigan gains credibility and Oakland loses credibility, and then there is more credibility in the Big Ten and less credibility in the Horizon League.
 But if Georgia Tech beats Syracuse and Syracuse beats Wake Forest and Wake Forest beats Georgia Tech, you can imagine that the credibility just recirculates around the ACC.
+5. Schedule your earliest games against teams with mostly freshmen or transfers.
+If those opponents are weaker when you play them in November and stronger when they gel in January, you'll look good in comparison.
+6. Play an away game in November, preferably at a school that you can blow out.
+(Like Missouri did at Howard.)
+This won't actually be very helpful in March, but you'll look good when the NET is released in December and that can shape your narrative in the national media.
+7. Neutral wins are better than home wins, but not by much.
+Don't play in an empty arena for the NET's benefit.
+It barely matters.

 **Q: Can a team manipulate the NET by scheduling bad teams and running up the score?**

 Probably not.
-Well, if you can play like Maryland beating Canisius 108-37, sure, do that.
+Well, if you can play like UConn beating UMass Lowell 110-47, sure, do that.
 But more often, beating bad teams will hurt more than it helps.
 There's three reasons:

 First, the Value metric counts for 20% of the NET.
 This metric doesn't use the score and beating a bottom-50 team at home is basically worthless.

 Second, the Efficiency metric does use the score, but it adjusts for pace.
 You can't just go fast and have a big point differential.
 Winning by 30 in 60 possessions is equal to winning by 40 in 80 possessions.
 (It does help to do well on every possession, on offense and defense.)

 Third, the Efficiency metric adjusts for opponent quality.
-Consider Iowa State beating Mississippi Valley State 83-44.
+Consider Iowa State beating Mississippi Valley State 83-44 in the 2024-25 season.
 You probably think that's a dominating victory and it helped the Cyclones finish #9 in the NET.
 No, that was Iowa State's worst win of the whole season.
 Take a look at these comparisons:

 * **Prairie View** beat Mississippi Valley State by **11.1** points per 100 possessions.
 * **Kansas State** beat Mississippi Valley State by **28.6** points per 100 possessions.